pbhu1024/awesome-augmented-language-model/README.md

 - Huang, Wenlong and Abbeel, Pieter and Pathak, Deepak and Mordatch, Igor, **Language Models as Zero-Shot Planners: Extracting Actionable Knowledge for Embodied Agents**, 2022 [[Paper]](http://arxiv.org/abs/2201.07207)

 ## Reasoning
+- Yang, Sherry and Nachum, Ofir and Du, Yilun and Wei, Jason and Abbeel, Pieter and Schuurmans, Dale, **Foundation Models for Decision Making: Problems, Methods, and Opportunities**, 2023 [[Paper]](http://arxiv.org/abs/2303.04129)

+- Yu, Hangyeol and Jeong, Myeongho and Shin, Jamin and Moon, Hyeongdon and Park, Juneyoung and Choi, Seungtaek, **Towards Zero-Shot Functional Compositionality of Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.03103)

 - Reppert, Justin and Rachbach, Ben and George, Charlie and Stebbing, Luke and Byun, Jungwon and Appleton, Maggie and Stuhlmüller, Andreas, **Iterated Decomposition: Improving Science Q\&A by Supervising Reasoning Processes**, 2023 [[Paper]](http://arxiv.org/abs/2301.01751)

 - Blair-Stanek, Andrew and Holzenberger, Nils and Van Durme, Benjamin, **Can GPT-3 Perform Statutory Reasoning?**, 2023 [[Paper]](http://arxiv.org/abs/2302.06100)